MelanX/SkyblockBuilder/docs/1.18.x/world_types.md

 Skyblock Builder adds not only one world type, but also a second one!

 ## Skyblock
 The first world type is called **Skyblock**.
-It is a world where you can customize your the starting island.
+It is a world where you can customize the starting island.
 The config and all options are for this world type only.

 You can use this world type on servers or in `forge-common.toml` by using `skyblockbuilder:skyblock`.